 Ethiopian coffee is one of the finest coffees in the world.
 It is characterized by its bright mouthfeel and fruity flavors.
 The premium-grade, single-origin coffee beans also have a higher than average acidity that produces an intensely flavored cup.

-Check out our following detailed guide to help you decide which is the best Ethiopian coffee for you:
+Check out my following detailed guide to help you decide which is the best Ethiopian coffee for you:

 Best Overall Ethiopian Coffee: Ethiopian Yirgacheffe by Volcanica Coffee